 Everything Is Moving to the Cloud

-For IT experts stepping into 2021 and beyond, cloud computing expertise has become a must.
-Technologies that need huge data processing like ML and AI are the key reason for which clients are opting for the cloud.
+For IT experts stepping into 2023 and beyond, cloud computing expertise has become a must.
+Technologies that need huge data processing like ML and AI are the key reason that clients are opting for the cloud.

 Customers are all inclined to move to the cloud.
 By 2028, the global cloud computing market size is projected to reach $791.48 billion, representing a CAGR of 17.9%, according to the Globe Newswire.
 This level of migration requires a dire need for customized cloud solutions.